pydy/pydy/docs/examples/3d-n-body-pendulum.rst

 Objectives
 ----------

-- Show how to use ``PyDy Visualization`` to generate a 3D animation.
+- Show how to use ``pydy.viz`` to generate a 3D animation.
-- Show how to use a specific ODE_solver.
+- Show how to use a non-default ODE_solver.
-- Show how to calculate noncontributing forces. (here they are the reaction forces at the suspension point)
+- Show how to calculate noncontributing forces.
-- Show how to calculate the energies of the system and plot them, using System.outputs.
+- Show how to calculate the energies of the system and plot them.

 Description
 -----------